influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/template_tasks.md

 * The `dbrps` field is used to define one or more database/retention policy sets that the task will use.
 * The `vars` field groups together the variables, which were the core of the file in previous releases.

-This file may be either JSON or YAML.
+This file may be in either JSON or YAML.

 A task for a memory based alert can be created using the same template defined above.
-Create a `mem_template_task.json` and use this snippet.
+Create a `mem_template_task.json` file using the snippet in Example 7.

 **Example 7 &ndash; A task definition file in JSON**
 ```json